 A Nursery Worker nurtures baby seedlings so they can grow into adult plants.
-The job is part of the agricultural worker profession and can range from small greenhouses to large industrial farms.
-Workers are responsible for maintaining the quality of the greenery under their care, and often take care of large crops as well as livestock.
-Nursery Workers determine the environmental conditions necessary for optimum growth and development.
+The job is part of the horticulture profession and can range from working in smaller greenhouses that specifically grow flowers or vegetables, to large industrial farms that can house an enormous amount and variety of plants.
+Workers are responsible for maintaining the quality of the greenery under their care, and determine the environmental conditions necessary for optimum growth and development.
 They also monitor the whole process from the initial planting to harvest.

 Duties vary depending on the employment location, but tree farms are one of the major employers in this area.
 Nursery workers determine varieties and quantities of trees and shrubs and follow planting and care schedules.
 In the greenhouse they prepare the beds and plant the seedlings.
 As the plants grow and develop workers must prune, weed, and water them.
 Caring for trees can also involve staking young saplings, tying and wrapping them, and packing them for transportation, as well as digging up shrubs and trees and moving them from greenhouse to field.